singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 1. A perfectly load-balanced system would be one in which Drops (Egg 1)  + Drops (Egg 2) is always the same, regardless of where Egg 1 breaks.
 2. For that to be the case, since each drop of Egg 1 takes one more step, Egg 2 is allowed one fewer step.
 3. We  must, therefore, reduce the number of steps potentially  required by Egg 2 by one  drop  each  time.
-For example, if Egg 1 is  dropped on  floor 20 and then  floor  30, Egg 2 is potentially required to take 9 steps.When we drop Egg 1 again, we must reduce potential Egg 2 steps to only 8.
+For example, if Egg 1 is  dropped on  floor 20 and then  floor  30, Egg 2 is potentially required to take 9 steps.
+When we drop Egg 1 again, we must reduce potential Egg 2 steps to only 8.
 That is, we must drop Egg 1 at floor 39.
 4. Therefore, Egg 1 must start at floor X, then go up by X-1 floors, then X- 2, ..., until it gets to 100.
 5. Solve for X.
 ```